Exploration History

 1. Mineral Resources are estimated using CIM Best Practices guidelines and 2014 CIM Definition Standards for Mineral Resources and Mineral Reserves.

-2. The Qualified Person for the Mineral Resources is Donald E. Cameron, Registered Geologist, Society of Mining Engineers (SME).
+2. The Qualified Person for the Mineral Resources is Terre Lane, Principal Mining Engineer, Global Resource Engineering Ltd.

 3. Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.